rainlab/user-plugin/UPGRADE.md

 ### Session Component

-The `allowedUserGroups` property has been removed from the `Session` component.
-This can be supplemented by some Twig code:
+The `allowedUserGroups` property has been renamed to `allowUserGroups` on the `Session` component, the original name is still checked as a fallback.
+The same check is also available as Twig code:

 ```twig
 {% if not user.inGroup('premium-users') %}